Disclaimer: All characters belong to Joss Whedon, UPN, Mutant Enemy, etc.

 Setting: Between Bring On the Night and New Year’s Day, 2003

-A/N: All quotes from the dramatic poem “Pippa Passes,” by Robert Browning, which takes place entirely on one New Year’s Day.
+A/N: All quotes from “Pippa Passes,” by Robert Browning, a dramatic poem that takes place entirely on one New Year’s Day.
 (Sorry, the chapter lengths are a bit wonky, but this was a tad time-dependent!)

 * * * *